lab1092/blender-manual_ja/manual/physics/soft_body/interior_forces.rst

    How much the Softbody resist being scrunched together, like a compression spring.
 Low values for fabric, high values for inflated objects and stiff material.
 Damp
    The friction for edge springs.
-High values (max of 50) dampen the :guilabel:`Push` / :guilabel:`Pull` effect and calm down the cloth.
+High values (max of 50) dampen the *Push* / *Pull* effect and calm down the cloth.
 Plastic
    Permanent deformation of the object after a collision.
 The vertices take a new position without applying the modifier.
 Bending